gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - often short-horizon
 - often tightly tied to output or control

-### TU+ prediction
+### TU+ continuation sensing
 - optimized for structured continuation judgment
 - preserves ambiguity where warranted
 - remains answerable to replay and mismatch
+- balances stored memory and live dynamic memory
 - supports supervisory and recursive coordination rather than raw reflex control

 Compactly:

-> Reflex models predict in order to act immediately; TU+ predicts in order to keep the field oriented, revisable, and continuity-sensitive.
+> Reflex models predict in order to act immediately; TU+ senses likely continuation in order to keep the field oriented, revisable, and continuity-sensitive.

 ---